Level/leveldown/README.md

 ## Getting Support

-There are multiple ways you can find help in using LevelDB in Node.js:

-- **IRC:** you'll find an active group of `levelup` users in the **##leveldb** channel on Freenode, including most of the contributors to this project.
-- **Mailing list:** there is an active [Node.js LevelDB](https://groups.google.com/forum/#!forum/node-levelup) Google Group.
-- **GitHub:** you're welcome to open an issue here on this GitHub repository if you have a question.
+You're welcome to open an issue on the [GitHub repository](https://github.com/Level/leveldown) if you have a question.

+Past and no longer active support channels include the `##leveldb` IRC channel on Freenode and the [Node.js LevelDB](https://groups.google.com/forum/#!forum/node-levelup) Google Group.

 ## Contributing